mikeMedis/mikeMedis.github.io/_portfolio/blocmarks.md

 {:.center}
 ![]({{ site.baseurl }}/img/blocmarks.png)
-BlocMarks is a social bookmarking application for finding and sharing your favorite URLs with your friends online
+Bloc Marks is a social bookmarking application for finding and sharing your favorite URLs with your friends online.

 {:.center}
 * [See code on Github](https://github.com/mikeMedis/blocmarks){:target="_blank"}

 ## Explanation

-With a native browser sharing your favorite bookmarks with friend and family isn't the easiest thing to do that why I would like to introduce you to BlocMarks.
-BlocMarks makes sharing your favorite bookmarked sites with your friends a very simple job.
-Organizing each bookmark by topic and making them public other users can find and use your favorite bookmarks with ease.
+Bloc Marks is also a Ruby on Rails application that uses a native browser to share the users favorite bookmarks with other users.
+Bloc Marks makes sharing the users favorite bookmarked sites with their friends, coworkers, and even their family a very simple job.
+Establishing an organizational method with each bookmarked URL by topic makes the user experience as effort-free as possible.
+Making bookmarking a social experience by offering public access to the user's favorite websites.

 ## Problem